dmbarbour/glas/docs/GlasApps.md

 Transaction loops model software systems as an open set of repeating, atomic, isolated transactions in a shared environment.
 Scheduling of different transactions is non-deterministic.
 This is a simple idea, but has many nice systemic properties regarding extensibility, composability, concurrency, distribution, reactivity, and live coding.
 However, transaction loops depend on advanced optimizations such as replication to evaluate many non-deterministic choices in parallel, and incremental computing to stabilize replicas.
 Implementation of the optimizer is the biggest development barrier for this model.

-### Waiting and Reactivity
+### Reactive and Incremental Computing

 If nothing changes, repeating a deterministic, unproductive transaction is guaranteed to again be unproductive.
-The system can recognize a simple subset of unproductive transactions and defer repetition until a relevant change occurs.
-Essentially, we can optimize a busy-wait into triggering updates on change.
+The system can recognize a some obviously unproductive transactions and defer repetition until a relevant change occurs.
+Essentially, a runtime can optimize a busy-wait loop to trigger updates on change.
+Obviously unproductive transactions include failed transactions or successful transactions that write the same values to the same variables.

-The most obvious unproductive transaction is the failed transaction.
-Thus, aborting a transaction expresses waiting for changes.
-For example, if we abort a transaction after it fails to read from an empty channel, we'll implicitly wait on updates to the channel.
-Successful transactions are unproductive if we know repetition writes the same values to the same variables.
-Optimizing the success case would support spreadsheet-like evaluation of transaction loops.

-Further, incremental computing can be supported.
-Instead of fully recomputing each transaction, it is feasible to implement repetition as rolling back to the earliest change in observed input and recomputing from there.
-We can design applications to take advantage of this optimization by first reading relatively stable variables, such as configuration data, then read unstable variables near end of transaction.
-This results in a tight 'step' loop that also reacts swiftly to changes in configuration data.
+Also, when a relevant change occurs, a runtime only needs to recompute the parts of a transaction affected by that change.
+There is a heuristic tradeoff between space and time (between memory and CPU).
+Programmers can aid this optimization by designing their step function to have a relatively *stable prefix*, such that we're mostly recomputing the suffix of the transaction.

 ### Concurrency and Parallelism